Vintageinfo – All About Vintage Lighting

 Poul Henningsen

-Poul Henningsen was born on 9 September 1894 in Copenhagen.
-He studied at The Technical School at Frederiksberg, Denmark from 1911 until 1914, and then at Technical College in Copenhagen until 1917.
+Poul Henningsen was born on 9 September 1894 in Denmark, in the Copenhagen area.
+He studied at the Technical School at Frederiksberg from 1911 to 1914, and later at the Technical College in Copenhagen until 1917.
+Although he trained as an architect, he never graduated, and instead developed into a remarkably versatile designer, writer and cultural critic.

 Louis Poulsen